-We recorded an expense from income taxes of \$0.6 million in fiscal year 2018, primarily as a result of current state and foreign income taxes.
+We recorded a provision for income taxes of \$0.6 million in fiscal year 2018, primarily as a result of current state and foreign income taxes.
 We recorded a benefit from income taxes of \$1.1 million in fiscal year 2017, primarily as a result of a tax refund from an amended state tax return filing.